butterymoney/book/molten/motivation.md

 - A market-based approach to the allocation of governance power to competing governance mechanisms improves the aggregate governance mechanism’s ability to adapt to the dynamic power relationships between stakeholders
 - By moving away from unipolar governance mechanisms towards market-based multipolar governance mechanisms, we can build organisations that can
     - continuously adapt to a changing environment
-    - allow governance participants to express specific preferences and opinions
+    - allow governance participants to express preferences and opinions that cannot be captured by layer 1 governance
-    - continuously produce counter-balancing incentives that limit the risk of governance capture
+    - continuously produce counter-balancing incentives that limit the risk of governance capture by a single voting bloc